Emerging Technology Awareness for the Warfighter (ETA) - Center for Executive Education

 The Location

-ETA is currently offered online using ZoomGov as the video platform.
-If in person, it will be conducted in the spaces of the Center for Executive Education on the campus of the U.S. Naval Postgraduate School in Monterey, California or in designated Fleet concentration locations.
+ETA is offered in person at the Center for Executive Education on the campus of the U.S. Naval Postgraduate School in Monterey, California or in designated Fleet concentration locations.
 If at NPS, lodging is available on-base at the Hotel Del Monte (formerly the Navy Gateway Inns & Suites) in historic Herrmann Hall.

 Who Should Attend?